 The economic development of a region has an important role in improving the welfare of the community.
 Regional economic development is a stage carried out by the government and the community to manage existing economic resources to stimulate economic growth in the region (Siwu, 2017).
-High economic growth accompanied by sustainability in a region plays an important role in improving the development and welfare of the people in the area.
-Economic structural changes in a region are an indicator of economic structure is a process of shifting the role of the primary sector (agriculture and mining) which is decreasing to the secondary sector (industry, water gas electricity, and construction) and the tertiary sector (trade, hotels, restaurants, transportation communication, finance and services) which tends to increase its contribution to GRDP.
+High economic growth accompanied by sustainable in a region plays an important role in improving the development and welfare of the people in the area.
+Economic structural changes in a region are an indicator of economic progress on a GRDP or employment absorption scale (Arham, 2014).
+Transformation or change in economic structure is a process of shifting the role of the primary sector (agriculture and mining) which is decreasing to the secondary sector (industry, water gas electricity, and construction) and the tertiary sector (trade, hotels, restaurants, transportation communication, finance and services) which tends to increase its contribution to GRDP.